VIJAYG4/ML-course-assignment/README.md

 # ML-course-assignment
-Contains various ML models trained and tested for the Machine Course taught at NYU
+Contains various ML models implemented using only Numpy for the Machine Course taught at NYU